vazco/meteor-universe-access/README.md

 and ONLY those documents, which have at least one rule fulfilled in {UniCollection}.allow 'publish' method and all non fulfilled rule in {UniCollection}.deny 'publish'.
 IF YOU NEVER SET UP ANY PUBLISH METHOD IN ALLOW rules on a collection then all documents on the collection will be DENIED!

+Additionally collection of users can be treated as universe collection.
+You should prefer UniUsers instead Meteor.users

 ### Allow

 ```js